 - Arduino connectivity allows makers to build their projects.
-Offers many storage options like M.2, SATA, eMMC, and USB 3.1 ports are also available.
+It offers many storage options like M.2, SATA, eMMC, and USB 3.1 ports.

-- Alongside Bolty, there are three other versions of UDOO that are available out there, which are UDOO Neo, UDOO Neo Extended, and UDOO Neo Basic.
+- Alongside Bolty, there are three other versions of UDOO available out there: UDOO Neo, UDOO Neo Extended, and UDOO Neo Basic.

 - You can play games like Grand Theft Auto v and Fortnite on 1080p smoothly.

-- As one of the best Raspberry Pi alternatives, it can emulate Nintendo 64, PS Portable, and Dreamcast title, PS 2, and PS 3.
+- As one of the best Raspberry Pi alternatives can emulate Nintendo 64, PS Portable, and Dreamcast titles, PS 2, and PS 3.

 6. ASUS Tinker Board

-If you consider the number of software compatibility, it can be referred to as the best single board computer.
-It yields loads of power and focused on minimizing the processing time to a considerable extent.
+If you consider the number of software compatibility, it can be referred to as the best single-board computer.
+It yields loads of power and is focused on minimizing the processing time to a considerable extent.
 This SBC is heavily popular for its amazing performance in retro gaming.
 It is also known as the Raspberry killer.

 Insights of ASUS Tinker Board

 - It is powered by Rockchip RK3328 Cortex-A17 quad-core system on an SoC.
-You can use this SBS for completing any task.
+You can use this SBS to complete any task.

-- All kind of accessories can be connected by its 40-pin GPIO header, and the Raspberry Compatibility also play a significant role.
+- Its 40-pin GPIO header can connect all kind of accessories, and the Raspberry Compatibility also play a significant role.